knu-1-tochanenko/polynomial-class/README.md

 # polynomial-class

-Possibly working addition and substraction of two polynomial expressions.
+A class for processing polynomial expressions.

 - [X] Addition of polynomial expressions
 - [X] Substraction of polynomial expressions